Hephzee001/DSA-Project-CyberSecurity/README.md

 ### Tools Installation and Preparations
 ---
-    In  the initial phase of the tools installation and preparations, the following actions was performed;
+    At  the initial phase of the tools installation and preparations, the following actions was performed;

    - Downloading of Virtual Box